benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 </style>

-<p>Last week we <a href="/Articles/822568/">introduced</a> the privacy
+<p>Last week we <a href="https://lwn.net/Articles/822568/">introduced</a> the privacy
-concerns with Google Analytics (GA) tracking and presented two lightweight open-source alternatives, GoatCounter and Plausible.
+concerns with using Google Analytics (GA) and presented two lightweight open-source alternatives: GoatCounter and Plausible.
 Those tools are useful for site owners that need relatively basic metrics.
-In this second article we present several heavier GA alternatives for those that need more powerful analytics.
-We also look at some tools that produce statistics based on web server access logs, particularly GoAccess.</p>
+In this second article, we present several heavier-weight GA alternatives for those who need more powerful analytics.
+We also look at some tools that produce analytics data based on web-server-access logs, GoAccess, in particular.</p>

 <h4>Matomo</h4>

-<p>One of the most popular heavier offerings is <a
+<p>One of the most popular heavyweight offerings is <a
-href="https://matomo.org/">Matomo</a>, formerly called "Piwik", which was created in 2007 (LWN <a href="https://lwn.net/Articles/372594/">looked at</a> Piwik way back in 2010).
+href="https://matomo.org/">Matomo</a>, formerly called "Piwik", which was created in 2007; LWN <a href="https://lwn.net/Articles/372594/">looked at</a> Piwik way back in 2010.
 It's a full-featured alternative to Google Analytics, so companies that need the power of GA can transition to it, but still get the privacy and transparency benefits that come from using an open-source and self-hosted alternative.
 As an example, web agency